Recreational Level 1

 Day Three: Meet in the classroom at 8 a.m.
 Short session to finalize student-led tours in groups.
 Then–go skiing!
 The course will end with a 4-6 hour backcountry tour and a course debrief by 4-4:30 p.m.

-For the 25/26 season we will be requiring all public course students to be skiers/splitboarders.
+Starting in the 25/26 season we began requiring all public course students to be skiers/splitboarders.
 If you are a snowshoer looking for a Rec-1 education give us a call and we can discuss options.

-Give us a call if you would like to set up a private course for your group.
+Give us a call if you would like to set up a private course for your group, we have lots of availability and can even offer discounts if the dates work!

 Note: KMAC Guides is a member of the SAS COURSE PROVIDER Alliance, offering Avalanche Education, Backcountry Instruction and Rescue Training.